Aflatoxin B1: Pathology

 Aflatoxin B_{1} can permeate through the skin.
 Dermal exposure to this aflatoxin in particular environmental conditions can lead to major health risks.
 The liver is the most susceptible organ to aflatoxin B_{1} toxicity.
 In animal studies, pathological lesions associated with aflatoxin B_{1} intoxication include reduction in weight of liver, vacuolation of hepatocytes, and hepatic carcinoma.
 Other liver lesions include enlargement of hepatic cells, fatty infiltration, necrosis, hemorrhage, fibrosis, regeneration of nodules, and bile duct proliferation/hyperplasia.

 Aspergillus flavus

 Aspergillus flavus is a fungus of the family Trichocomaceae with a worldwide distribution.
 The mold lives in soil, surviving off dead plant and animal matter, but spreads through the air via airborne conidia.
 This fungus grows in long branched hyphae and is capable of surviving on numerous food sources including corn and peanuts.
+Aspergillus species commonly cause disease in humans and other animals either through mycotoxicosis (poisoning) or through fungal infections.
+Aflatoxin B1 is a key contributor to the toxicity of foods contaminated with the fungus.

-The fungus and its products are pathogenic to a number of species, including humans.
-While toxicity of its products, aflatoxins, are explored throughout this article, Aspergillus flavus itself also exerts pathogenic effects through aspergillosis, or infection with the mold.
-This infection largely occurs in the lungs of immune compromised patients but infection may also occur in the skin or other organs.
-Unlike many mold species, Aspergillus flavus prefers hot and dry conditions.
-Its optimal growth at 37 C contributes to its pathogenicity in humans.
+A. flavus is capable of parasitizing many host species.
+In humans, Aspergillus flavus along with Aspergillus fumigatus are common agents of fungal infections referred to as aspergillosis.
+These species primarily infect the lungs of immune-compromised patients, but A. flavus infections of the skin, eye, and other organs also occur.
+Unlike many mold species, Aspergillus flavus prefers hot and dry conditions; its optimal growth at 37 C contributes to its pathogenicity in humans.
+Species that do not grow well at body temperature cannot typically infect humans.